 Those that say ‘no’ – that all moral statements are false – support Error Theory (J.L.
 Mackie) which claims that rightness and wrongness are not objective features of the world, they simply don’t exist – they just take on the character of descriptive statements.

 Those that say ‘yes’ must ask if moral properties are objective properties of the world.

 Those who say that moral statements can be true or false are moral realists, those who believe sone other distinction is more appropriate are anti-realists.

-Moral statements are propositions; they are statements about objective facts in the world and, as such, they are descriptive and can be true or false.
+The moral objectivist claims that moral statements are propositions about objective facts in the world and, as such, they are descriptive and can be true or false.

 Moral anti-realism (non-cognitivism)

 Moral statements are not truth apt: they are statements about value, they are not descriptive, and not objective. (non-cognitivism, subjectivism) claims that value, right and wrong, are matters of personal choice giving morality flexibility such that moral propositions are not truth-appropriate, matters of value.

 – emotivism (moral propositions are expressions of emotion, the ‘boo-hoorah’ theory associated with Ayer & Stevenson)